Gasoline and diesel usage and pricing: Venezuela

-Malaysia had been subsidising gasoline since 1983.
-In 2014, Malaysia abolished fuel subsidies and began using a managed float system, in order to control the country's large current account deficit.

 Protests

 India

 Wide protests on petrol price hikes have been frequent in the last decade.
 On 24 May 2012, the petrol price was hiked by ₹7.50, resulting prices in the range of ₹73–82 ($0.97–1.09) per liter all over the country.

 Opposition had declared a bandh on 31 May 2012 across the country to protest against the price hike, which evoked mixed response amid incidents of stone pelting, arson and road blockades in some parts of the country.

+In May 2026, petrol and diesel prices in Mumbai rose above ₹106 per litre and ₹93 per litre respectively following a nationwide fuel price revision by oil marketing companies amid rising global crude oil prices and geopolitical tensions in the Middle East.